 ESET participated in NATO's annual Locked Shields exercise

 Locked Shields, the largest international cyber defense exercise, was recently held in Tallinn, Estonia.
-The NATO Cyber Defense Cooperation Center of Excellence (CCDCOE) has been organizing this annual exercise since 2010 to examine the cybersecurity of NATO member countries.
-It took more than six months to prepare this exercise.
+The NATO Cyber Defense Cooperation Center of Excellence (CCDCOE) organizes this annual exercise since 2010 to examine the cyber security capabilities of NATO member countries.
+It took more than six months to prepare for this exercise.

 Its aim was to strengthen the Alliance's collective cyber defense policy and test the Allies' skills.
 Participants had a unique opportunity to demonstrate their ability to protect national civilian and military IT systems and critical infrastructure.lockedshields

-The Locked Shields 2022 exercise deployed approximately 5.500 virtual systems in more than 8.000 .
-However, the exercise is considered important not so much for its size as for its complexity.
+Locked Shields 2022 subjected approximately 5.500 virtual systems to more than 8.000 attacks.
+However, exercise is considered important not so much for its size as for its complexity.

-The teams involved had to not only demonstrate their ability to protect the critical infrastructure of a fictional country, but also their effectiveness in reporting details about the situation on the digital battlefield, executing strategic decisions and solving legal and information operational challenges.
-For the first time, in 2022, the technical exercise also included its simulation of a central bank's reserves and systems.
+The teams involved had not only to demonstrate their ability to protect the critical infrastructure of a fictional country, but also to be effective in reporting details of the digital battlefield, making strategic decisions, and resolving legal and information operational challenges.
+For the first time, in 2022, the technical exercise also included the simulation of the management of the inventories and systems of a central bank.

 The exercise focused mainly on the interdependencies of international information systems.